No Fees Unless We Win

 The only exceptions are if the victim was trespassing at the time of the attack, or if the dog was a police dog carrying out its professional duties at the time of the incident.
 Damage claims can seek financial recovery for many different losses relating to the accident, including past and future medical expenses, lost income, property damages, and pain and suffering.
 Dog attacks can cause many physical and emotional damages a victim may have the right to recover through the civil justice system.

-Obtaining Compensation for a Dog Bite in WA
+Obtaining Compensation for a Dog Bite in Washington

 Washington’s strict liability law makes it easier for dog bite victims to secure compensation compared to states that follow a one-bite rule.
 The one-bite rule states that a dog owner will only be liable for damages if the dog had bitten someone in the past, or otherwise shown signs of aggression.
 Strict liability law is also more favorable for victims than the negligence doctrine, which requires victims to prove that the owner was negligent in some way that contributed to the attack.